gerardnico/ssh-x/docs/bin/ssh-x-env.md

 * `SSH_X_AGENT_ENV`: The location of the agent env file.
 Default to `$HOME/.ssh/ssh-x-agent.env`
 * `SSH_X_KEY_PASSPHRASE_xxx`: The passphrase for a protected key to be loaded when the agent starts.
 See [ssh-x-agent-init](ssh-x-agent-init.md)
 * `SSH_X_TIMEOUT`: the timeout to enter the passphrase.
 In non-interactive mode, `ssh-add` will freeze if the passphrase is not correct.
+* `SSH_X_CALLER_LOG`: the path to a log file.
+Example: `/tmp/ssh-x-caller-log.log`.
+If the value is not empty, it will log the process call tree.
+If you get intempestive pinentry prompt, you can see who is calling the ssh-x scripts.

 ### SSH